Explore the different types of ACUVUE contact lenses

 Learn more about this common option for correcting presbyopia, where each eye is optimized to a different focus depth.

-A seated woman with dark hair embraces her grey-haired mother in front of her house
+A woman with dark hair sits in front of her house embracing her mother in a floral shirt

 Multifocal contact lens basics

-Multifocal contact lenses can help correct presbyopia, or age-related farsightedness, by including multiple prescriptions in the same lens.
+Multifocal contact lenses can help correct presbyopia, or age-related difficulty focusing up close, by including multiple prescriptions in the same lens.

-A woman with brown eyes and dark hair applies a blue contact lens to her right eye
+Young woman with brown eyes inserting blue colored contact lens into eye

 Learn about the different kinds of contact lenses, what people use them for, and the risks of not following proper prescription and care instructions.